 Sections in a Patent

-The World Intellectual Property Office (WIPO) Manual says there should be six sections in a manual however the Summary can usually be written into the introduction section to make it more readable and save you some time.
+The World Intellectual Property Office (WIPO) Manual says there should be six sections in a patent however the Summary can usually be written into the introduction section to make it more readable and save you some time.

 - Claims – these are legally binding statements that describe how the invention functions.